Pakistan International Airlines: 2020s

-Pilot licensing scandal

-On 24 June, Pakistani aviation minister Ghulam Sarwar Khan told Parliament that 262 of Pakistan's 860 active, licensed pilots had been found to have suspicious or fake licences.
+On 24 June 2020, in the wake of Flight 8303 crash, Pakistani aviation minister Ghulam Sarwar Khan told Parliament that 262 of Pakistan's 860 active, licensed pilots had been found to have suspicious or fake licences.
 They were suspected of having paid someone else to take their certification examination on their behalf.
 PIA subsequently grounded 150 of its 434 pilots on suspicion of having a bogus license.
 Later, the employment of seven pilots was terminated.

-On 30 June, the European Union Aviation Safety Agency (EASA) revoked PIA's 'third part authorisation', subsequently banning PIA from flying in European airspace for six months from the following day, following multiple safety failings.
+Almost a week after the comments made from pakistan's aviation minister, the European Union Aviation Safety Agency (EASA) revoked PIA's 'third part authorisation', subsequently banning PIA from flying in European airspace for six months from the following day, following multiple safety failings.

-On 9 July 2020, the United States banned the airline because of concerns about its certification of pilots.
+Following EU's decision to ban PIA, the United States banned the airline because of concerns about its certification of pilots on 9 July 2020.
 By that date, PIA was also banned from flights in the United Kingdom, and Pakistani pilots in Vietnam and Malaysia were grounded on a temporary basis.
-Reports on 16 July 2020 stated that the US Federal Aviation Administration downgraded Pakistan's air safety rating to category 2.
-This decision "means no Pakistani airlines can establish new services to the United States or codeshare with US airlines".
+I addition, on 15 July 2020, the US Federal Aviation Administration downgraded Pakistan's International Aviation Safety Assessment rating to Category 2, preventing Pakistani airlines including PIA from establishing new services in the United States or carrying the code of any US airline.

 On 18 July, PIA dismissed seven pilots and one member of cabin crew whose licences had been revoked by the country's Civil Aviation Authority (CAA).

 On 28 December, the EU ban was extended for three more months, stating that an official inspection of the CAA would have to be performed first.
 On 16 March 2021, the ban was extended to July.
 Less than a month later, the ban was extended indefinitely, following another safety concern regarding the CAA that was made public by the International Civil Aviation Organization (ICAO).
 ICAO has yet to perform safety audit of the CAA.
 The European Union Aviation Safety Agency (EASA) stated that the ICAO's safety audit would be a sign of improvement.

 On 6 November 2021, the first sign of improvement appeared when the CAA received positive feedback from Europe's Safety Audit for Foreign-Origin Aircraft (SAFA).